modataconsulting/dbt_ga4_project/docs/__docs__.md

 {% docs page_referrer %} The first referring URL, which is the user's previous URL and can be your website's domain or other domains. {% enddocs %}

 ## ITEMS
+{% docs items %} The repeated field containing all item columns. {% enddocs %}

 {% docs item_id %} The ID of the item. {% enddocs %}

 {% docs item_name %} The name of the item. {% enddocs %}